dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-webpack.md

 Open index.html, click "show scanner" and you will soon get a working page that scans barcodes.

-You can also try the sample online:

-* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/1.hello-world/">Read Barcodes from Camera - Webpack - Demo</a>

 ## Extra notes

 ### Load the library locally